HIPAA Release Forms: Your 101 Guide

 Under the HIPAA Privacy Rule, health care providers can disclose PHI for the purposes of payment, treatment, and health care operations without a need for patient authorization.
 These three categories are fairly broad and account for many of the day-to-day needs that health care providers face while running their practice.
 The regulation created these exceptions so as not put an unnecessary burden on providers dealing with HIPAA compliance forms.

-So in the case of payment, treatment, or health care operations, you are not required to obtain signed HIPAA release forms from your patients.
+So in the case of payment, treatment, or health care operations, you are not required to obtain signed HIPAA release forms from your patients in order to ensure HIPAA authorization.

 However, in all other scenarios where PHI will be released or disclosed, your practice must collect express authorization from your patients in the form of a signed HIPAA release form.